Posts: 3,771

 Happy shaves to ya!

 Had a Wonderful Williams Wednesday with an open comb "Simplified Schick Automatic Razor" (aka the C1) and a barbershop Yaqi badger.
 Modern Williams lathered right up and after 2 passes I had an easy "Darn Fine Shave".
-I threw on some expensive Witchhazel (Thayer's Rose) -- the only thing that didn't make it a "Fuzzy Shave" -- and did a short touch-up pass....the final result was an awesome finish to a busy Wednesday!!!
+I threw on some expensive Witchhazel (Thayer's Rose) -- the only thing that didn't make it a "Fuzzy Shave" Big Grin -- and did a short touch-up pass....the final result was an awesome finish to a busy Wednesday!!!

 Here's my Williams Wednesday shave.